 Wondering how to get rid of heartburn fast?
 If you’re suffering the pain that typically comes along with heartburn, there’s no question that you’ll be looking for a solution as quickly as possible.

 Heartburn is an unfortunate part of life for many people, but with the right method, it doesn’t have to get you down.

-So all of this said, how can you put heartburn behind you?
-Let’s go over the top twelve natural remedies that you can use to quickly put this pain behind you.
+How can you put heartburn behind you?
+Let’s go over the top twelve natural remedies that you can use to quickly put this pain behind.

 As gross as it may sound, sometimes your best bet is to simply take in a spoonful of baking soda.
 Place one teaspoon of this stuff in some water and then drink it down.